 - Final Thoughts on our Summer Road Trip Through Switzerland

-For Who is this Summer Road Trip in Switzerland?
+For Who is this Summer Road Trip Through Switzerland?

 This 2020 summer road trip is for everyone.
 We will show you some of the

-most amazing views, great hikes, and beautiful lakes on an amazing road trip through Switzerland.
+most amazing views, great Swiss hikes, and beautiful Swiss Alpine Lakes on an amazing road trip through Switzerland.

 You can easily stay longer in places, skip some completely and even add on if you wish.
-Although I have listed a lot of places, for sure there are plenty of others, but I just simply could not list them all.
+Although I have listed a lot of unique Swiss places to see, for sure there are plenty of others, but I just simply could not list them all.
 Otherwise this article for our Summer road trip through Switzerland would be a year road trip.
 Which I would not mind actually 🙂

 An adventurous spirit, lots of fun, and a car.
 This is not a trip I would recommend to use the public transport system unless you have lot of time and more stops would be required.